dpryan79/bison/README.md

   *  Added bedGraph2MOABS to convert bedGraph files for use by MOABS.
 See usage above.

-  *  Added support for HTS-lib (you'll need to add -DHTSLIB to the OPTS line of the Makefile).
+  *  Added support for HTSlib.

   *  Fixed a small bug wherein --reorder wasn't being invoked when multiple output BAM files were to be used.